odilf/masters-notes/content/analysis/exercises.typ

   & = 0.
 $

 In the last step we used the fact that the last row is the same as the $i^"th"$ row, which means that the matrix is linearly dependent and thus its determinant has to be $0$.
+This shows the othogonality condition we wanted to prove.

 = Best approximations in $L^1$